Mohammad Reza Aref: Career

 Khatami was reelected in 2001 and his former vice president Hassan Habibi resigned immediately after the election.
-After Habibi's resignation, he appointed Aref as his First Vice President.
-He served in this post until September 2005 and was succeeded by Parviz Dawoodi after the election of Mahmoud Ahmadinejad.
+Khatami then appointed Aref as his First Vice President.
+He served in this post until September 2005, when he was succeeded by Parviz Dawoodi after the election of Mahmoud Ahmadinejad.
 Then, he served as a professor in the department of electrical engineering at Sharif University of Technology, offering courses on cryptography, coding theory, estimation theory and Information Theory.
-He is currently one of the members of the Expediency Discernment Council that is an advisory unit for Iran's Supreme Leader Ali Khamenei.
+He is currently one of the members of the Expediency Discernment Council that is an advisory unit for Iran's Supreme Leader.

-He was nominated for parliamentary election of 2008 as the reformist front's first in the list but he withdrew to protest the rejection of some candidates by the Guardian Council.
+Aref was nominated for the parliamentary election of 2008 as the reformist front's first in the list, but he withdrew to protest the rejection of some candidates by the Guardian Council.
 In June 2013, Aref announced that he together with other reformist figures was planning to launch a national party, namely Hope of Iran.
-On the other hand, Iran's president-elect Hassan Rouhani stated that Aref will be one of his cabinet members.
+On the other hand, Iran's president-elect Hassan Rouhani stated that Aref would be one of his cabinet members.
 However, Aref rejected Rouhani's invite for a political post (Vice Presidency or Ministry of Science) to focus on his party's establishment.
 He also announced his interest in becoming one of Rouhani's advisers in politics and human rights.